tchan247/ec2-shared-instance/README.md

 # EC2 Shared Instance

+## Deploy repos for the cheap-o

-Trying to save some money by hosting multiple low-traffic apps on the same EC2 instance.
+Container repo for saving some money by hosting multiple low-traffic apps on the same EC2 instance.